Do you have a friend who’s living with depression? You’re not alone.

 - seem less interested in spending time together or communicate less frequently than they normally would

-- get upset easily or are unusually irritable
+- get upset easily or seem unusually irritable

-- have less energy, move slowly, or seem generally listless
+- have less energy than usual, move slowly, or seem generally listless

 - have less interest in their appearance than usual or neglect basic hygiene, such as showering and brushing their teeth